Estimated reading time: 7 minutes

 Best wineries in Margaret River

 During the Sydney Royal wine show in 2019, Evans and Tate from Margaret river secured a gold medal.
 It is for their 2015 Reserve Chardonnay in 2016 and the older category.
 Hence, visit this winery on your wine tour to the Margaret River region to taste the best Chardonnays.
-The blended white 2019 category won by the Xanadu estate from Margaret River.
+The blended white 2019 category was won by the Xanadu estate from Margaret River.
 Xanadu demonstrated the class of their produce by securing the Jimmy Warson Memorial trophy at the 2018 Melbourne wine show for the best young red category.
 Other highlighted wine producers in the show were Brash vineyard and Deep Woods who were able to secure Golds for Sauvignon Blanc and Reserve Chardonnays.

 NSW wine regions

 Usually, you will hear Mudgee, Orange, and Hunter Valley in relation to wine regions in New South Wales.
 However, the region can be divided into Big Rivers, Central Ranges, Hunter region, South Coast, Southern, Northern Rivers, Northern Slopes, and Western Plains.
 In these zones, you will find more than 20 sub-regions.
 And prominent ones are the Hunter, Mudgee, and Orange.
 We have discussed extensively arranging a wine tour from Sydney in our article on wineries near Sydney.

 Best grape varieties

 Some of the world’s best Semillon producers you will find in the Hunter Valley region and Tyrrell’s Wines stands out from others.
 Apart from Semillon, Chardonnay, Trebbiano, Colombard, and Muscat Gordo Blanco are the other dominant white varieties planted in this Australian wine region.
 Like many other Australian wine regions, Shiraz, and Cabernet Sauvignon are the principal red grapes you can taste on a wine tour to Hunter Valley.

 Best Hunter Valley wineries

 Bimbaden, Tulloch, Tyrrell’s, Brokenwood, and McGuigan wines were the best Semillon producers in the Sydney Royal wine show.
 Bimbadgen Estate 2019 Semillon, Tulloch 2019 white Semillon, Tyrrell’s 2018 Stevens Semillon, Brokenwood Hunter Valley Semillon, and McGuigan Bin 9000 Semmllion 2019 range secured gold medals in the same wine show.
 Hence, it is worth trying these wines on a Hunter Valley wine tour from Sydney.